logos-maker/ikiGUI/README.md

 1 is the number of rows,
 64 is the width in pixels of each graphical object in the tile atlas, 56 is the hight if pixels of each graphical object in the tile atlas.
-And 0,0,0, is an tile offset (that can be used for writing text) followed by is a custom y z distance between tiles in pixels if not set to zero.
+And 0,0,0, is an tile offset (that can be used for writing text) followed by a custom y z distance between tiles in pixels if not set to zero.

 To draw the tile map to the window you write...
 ```